1 of 16 portraits of Alice Liddell

 6 in. x 5 in.
 (152 mm x 127 mm)

-Purchased jointly with the National Media Museum, Bradford, with help from the National Heritage Memorial Fund, 2002
+Purchased jointly with the National Science and Media Museum, Bradford, with help from the Art Fund and the National Heritage Memorial Fund, 2002

 Sitterback to top